Mortifera/BBCRadioMusicPlayedToSpotifyPlaylist/README.md

 * Find Music Played: https://simplescraper.io/?sharedRecipe=OUURg8kASjuxbXvdGO0B
 * List Episodes: https://simplescraper.io/?sharedRecipe=lif7as8Izq4szUQ1hCOg

-Then on the left sidebar go to "My Recipes" and then click each recipe, then go to the "API" tab and copy the API URL and paste it into the `.env` file (per recipe).
+Then on the left sidebar go to "My Recipes" and then click each recipe, then go to the "API" tab and copy the API URL and paste it into the `.env` file (per recipe), and extract the API key and put in the API key variable.

+Example base url: SIMPLE_SCRAPER_FIND_MUSIC_PLAYED_BASE_URL=https://simplescraper.io/api/lif7as8Izq4szUQ1hCOg

 ### Spotify Setup